-Move over anime, J-pop and arcade games because the 2021 Tokyo Olympics are rocking the sporting world!
-After Andre de Grasse won gold in the men's 200m, day 13 brings us a huge USA basketball match.
+Move over anime, J-pop and arcade games because the 2021 Tokyo Olympics have proven a sporting spectacular.
+Having handed out 339 gold medals, the games finish with a closing ceremony today at 12pm BST.
 Follow our guide below to get blanket streaming coverage of Tokyo 2020.
 UK viewers can watch the Olympics free on BBC iPlayer.
 Read on to find out how to get a Tokyo Olympics free live stream from anywhere in the world.

 Despite the opening ceremony attracting just 17 million viewers – the lowest number since 1988 – The Games of the XXXII Olympiad are go.
 With foreign spectators banned, Tokyo 2020 athletes will complete for 339 gold medals behind closed doors.

 Some 11,000 athletes will take part in over 400 events covering 35 different sports and 53 disciplines.
 Usain Bolt may have retired but plenty of stars will be going for gold, including footballer Megan Rapinoe, tennis champ Naomi Osaka, basketball great Kevin Durant, gymnast Simone Biles, sprinter Dina Asher-Smith, cyclist Laura Kenny, freestyle swimmer Caeleb Dressel, 13-year-old skateboarder Sky Brown and Kenyan long-distance superstar Eliud Kipchoge (full athlete list).